-More detailed elements relating to how to build a Voiceover studio are shown above.
+Above you can see some more detailed elements relating to building a voiceover studio.
 These are some of the things you may want to think about when designing your own booth.

 It won’t be long before your booth gets pretty warm.
 You are going to spend many hours in your booth so you want to create a comfortable working environment.
 There are different schools of thought on this.
 Some voiceovers will simply open the door after takes to allow the room to cool down.
-Others may install air conditioning.
-Obviously because of the noise of air con systems they can only be run in between recordings.
+Others may install air conditioning and run it in between recordings.
 Some studios will allow the air conditioned air to run through an acoustically treated box, such as the one shown above.
 The aim being that the sound is diffused and just the cooler air enters the booth.
 A ventilation panel will also be used at the top of the booth allowing the warmer air to escape.

 You can see from the middle image a cross section of a studio wall.
 Whilst lots of mass is important to stop the flow of sound in to the booth, people often forget about the importance of an air gap.
 By packing a wall full of material you are actually giving the sound something to travel across.
 The picture shows an example of two walls with an air gap in between.
 This means the outer wall is not touching the inner wall.
 The walls are each comprised of a stud wall, with a layer of mineral wool; sound insulating board and drywall.